 Below you will find descriptions for a variety of walks in England (around 21 of them) plus photographs from around the Chilterns which might be of interest and wish to just go sightseeing).
 These walks generally work out around 8 to 12 miles - although there are a couple of heavys described too - they are mostly circular and often incorporate hiking along parts of several National Trails.

 - plus along the River Thames and parts of the 185 miles of Thames Path National Trail.
-There also walks a little further north from where we live - around Market Harborough and Welford which may be of interest too.
+There also several walks described from a little further north - around Market Harborough and Welford which may be of interest too.

-The walks visit amongst other places Blenheim Great Park, Woodstock, Thame, Goring, Henley, Islip, Reading, Maidenhead, Marlow and not forgetting the lovely little Rycote Chapel
+The walks visit amongst other places Blenheim Great Park, Woodstock, Thame, Goring, Henley, Islip, Reading, Maidenhead and Marlow.

 walks really do require walking boots